 NOTE: To contact Shelly Blanchard directly, use the form in the right column.

 The Rancho Cordova Fourth of July has celebrated under many different themes over the years.
-Many local residents and organizations have been honored by being named "Grand Marshall" of the Fourth of July Parade.
+Many local residents and organizations have been honored by being name "Grand Marshall" of the Fourth of July Parade.

 2010: "Star Spangled Weekend", Joe Gilbert